Logan City: Transport

 Logan City is serviced by Queensland Rail's Beenleigh and Gold Coast railway lines.
 The stations are Trinder Park, Woodridge, Kingston, Loganlea, Bethania, Edens Landing, Holmview and Beenleigh although Gold Coast trains stop only at Beenleigh and Loganlea stations.
 Integrated ticketing was introduced in South East Queensland in 2004 through Translink which has improved access to public transport.
 TransLink bus routes now service most of the built-up areas of Logan City.

 Logan City Bus Service is a bus operator, servicing places between Brisbane and Gold Coast at Logan City.
 First operated as Greenline Bus Service, it was purchased by Clark's Bus Service in 1987.
 Further development included the purchasing of Rochedale Bus Service in 1995.
 The trading name of Logan City Bus Service was adopted in 2003.
-Logan City Bus Service operates a number of services under the Translink banner, in which most services are based around the Loganholme and Springwood bus stations along the Pacific Motorway, and the Browns Plains bus station further west.
+Logan City Bus Service operates several routes under the Translink banner, most of which are based at Browns Plains bus station, Loganholme bus station and Springwood busway station.
 They also operate peak hour buses between Logan City and Brisbane City.